-Pool steps and ladders are quite expensive to replace if they get damaged so should you remove your pool steps for the winter to prevent damage from occurring?
+Pool steps and ladders are quite expensive to replace if they are damaged, so should you remove your pool steps for the winter to prevent damage?

 The Quick Answer: Can i leave my pool steps in for the winter?
 There are no good reasons for leaving your pool steps or ladder in a pool during the winter, even if you don’t live in a very harsh climate.
 Taking them out and storing them away will extend their life considerably.
 It will also make covering the pool for the winter easier.